Guidelines for Red Meat Abattoirs

 4.0.1 Stun boxes with sloped flooring or flooring otherwise designed to make animals fall are prohibited.

-4.0.2 Restraining systems must be designed to minimize stress to the animal and ensure that animals can breathe normally in restraint.
+4.0.2 Restraining systems must be designed to minimise stress to the animal and ensure that animals can breathe normally in restraint.

 4.0.3 Appropriate light must be provided, if necessary, to encourage animals enter stun boxes.